-Note 14.
+Note 15.
 Subsequent Events

-In preparing these financial statements, the Organization has evaluated events and transactions for potential recognition or disclosure through November 2, 2023, the date the financial statements were available to be issued.
-The Organization has determined there are no subsequent events that require recognition or disclosure.
+In preparing these financial statements, the Organization has evaluated events and transactions for potential recognition or disclosure through November 7, 2024, the date the financial statements were available to be issued.
+The Organization has determined there are no subsequent events that require recognition in the financial statements.